 Four kinds of stamps which drew the bee from Malaysia were issued in 1991.
 It is drawn ecologically.

-The small sheet which drew the insect was issued in 1998.
-The insect of a specialty is ecologically drawn on Malaysia, such as Rhinoceras Beetle, Emperor Cicada, Giant Leaf Insect, and Flower Mantid, and it was set to one of the favorite small sheets.
+The insect small sheet was issued in 1998.
+The insect of a specialty is ecologically drawn on Malaysia, such as Rhinoceras Beetle, Emperor Cicada, Giant Leaf Insect, and Flower Mantid.

 Four kinds of insect stamps were issued in 2007.